Shuffle/Shuffle-docs/docs/configuration.md

 ![Proxy containers](https://github.com/frikky/shuffle-docs/blob/master/assets/proxy-containers.png?raw=true)

-## Database
-The Shuffle database has a single configuration right now: it's location.
-The location was initially /etc/shuffle, but is now ./etc/shuffle to not have permission errors.
-To fix the issue, type ./shuffle-database

-To modify the database location, change "DB_LOCATION" in .env (root dir) to your new location.

 ## HTTPS
 HTTPS is enabled by default on port 3443 with a self-signed certificate for localhost.
 If you would like to change this, the only way (currently) is to add configure and rebuild the frontend.
 If you don't have HTTPS enabled, check [updating shuffle](#updating_shuffle) to get the latest configuration.